 In a virtual space, you can build the same dynamic that you would inside the gym or with a live audience.
 In fact, you have advantages when people are watching you from their own personal space.
 What can you do to present fitness-related themes virtually?
 Here are some tips for you:

-• Nobody cares about your trophies.
+- Nobody cares about your trophies.
 If you put a bodybuilding pic on your slide show, I will screenshot it and draw mean tattoos on you.
-Then post it to your Instagram.
 Always put the focus on the audience.
 If you open with a list of your credentials, the audience will tune you out.
 Put your alma mater and average revenue on your resume, not your slides!